 Please note: The information in the section below refers to the reporting period 1 January 2023 – 30 June 2023.

 You will need to provide a formal written report to the TIS program funder, the Australian Government Department of Health and Aged Care (DoHAC).
 Teams should note that contrary to the current Standard Grant Agreement, which has six and 12 month progress reporting, each progress report for TIS funded teams, will now cover a six month period.

-TIS six month performance report template – Reporting period 1 January 2023 – 30 June 2023
+TIS RTCG six month performance report template – Reporting period 1 January 2023 – 30 June 2023

 The Australian Indigenous HealthInfoNet acknowledges the Traditional Owners of the lands and waters of Australia and the Torres Strait.

 We respect all Aboriginal and Torres Strait Islander people—their customs and their beliefs.
-We also pay our respects to Elders past and present, with particular acknowledgement to the Whadjuk people of the Nyoongar nation, the traditional owners of the lands where our offices are located.
+We also pay our respects to Elders past, present and emerging, with particular acknowledgement to the Whadjuk people of the Noongar nation, the Traditional Owners of the lands where our offices are located.